-Hyaluronic acid and polyglutamic acid are two often compared biopolymers, recognized in skin care for their excellent hydrating properties.
-Nevertheless, they differ on a number of points, notably on their origin and chemical structure.
-This article will dive into their differences.
+Hyaluronic acid and polyglutamic acid are two biopolymers often compared, recognized in skincare for their excellent moisturizing properties.
+However, they diverge on certain points, particularly in their origin and chemical structure.
+Here are their differences.

 - Carnet